cbfacademy/react-starter-files/build-a-car/README.md

 1. Download an image of a wheel or find one [here][4]

 1. Add the image to your project under the (imgs)[5] directory
-1. Add a new file called `Wheel.js` in the components directory:
+1. Add a new file called `Wheel.jsx` in the components directory:

 ```js
 export default function Wheel() {